engbyume/l-ume-project-logs/INDEX.md

 # LUME Prototype — Jeremy Ume

 ## Overview
-**LUME** is a modular motion‑feedback engine that helps athletes and therapists visualize safe movement ranges in real time.
+**LUME** is a modular motion‑feedback engine that lets athletes and therapists visualize safe movement ranges in real time.
-This repository documents the version‑by‑version evolution of the system — wiring diagrams, firmware, logs, and reflections.
+This repository documents the system’s evolution — from early experiments to integrated demos — including firmware versions and reflections at each milestone.

 ---

 ## v0.1 — Early Experiments
 **Progress**
-- Built and debugged button‑controlled vibration and motor tests on the breadboard.
+- Built multiple breadboard prototypes to explore digital I/O, motors, buzzers, and buttons.
-- Validated button input logic (digital HIGH/LOW), timing, and debounce.
+- Verified logic for button input, timing, and debounce.
-- Experimented with buzzer and motor feedback patterns to test different feedback modalities.
+- Tested feedback through vibration and tone patterns to understand user experience.
-- Documented setup steps, errors, and quick fixes before committing to a light‑first design.
+- Captured notes and serial logs to guide the shift toward a light‑first feedback model.

+**How to Run**
+- Open any sketch in `Arduino/v0.1_experiments` and upload through the Arduino IDE.
+- Follow in‑code comments for wiring references.
+- Observe the reaction (motor vibration, buzzer pattern, or serial output).

 **Lessons Learned**
-- Breadboard debugging *is* real engineering — small wiring errors cost hours.
+- Hardware debugging trains patience and precision; even a single miswired lead matters.
-- Button orientation and pull‑down/pull‑up resistors are foundational for stable input.
+- Understanding pull‑ups and pull‑downs was foundational for building stable input logic.
-- Rapid component‑by‑component testing saves time once systems integrate later.
-- Non‑visual feedback (motors/buzzers) taught clarity lessons that led to the LED‑first interface.
+- Early vibration and tone feedback proved confusing for quick interpretation → inspired move to LEDs.
+- Systematically logging every test saved hours when integrating later versions.

 ---

 ## v0.2 — Bench LED + Button Demo
 **Progress**
-- Integrated 3‑LED (green/yellow/red) system with button‑controlled on/off toggling.
+- Combined button input and LED outputs into a unified bench‑top prototype.
-- Implemented non‑blocking timing using `millis()` for consistent, responsive control.
+- Added non‑blocking timing with `millis()` for smooth, responsive control.
-- Designed the firmware to always start from the green LED zone for repeatable demos.
+- Implemented clean toggle logic so the sequence always restarts from the green zone.
-- Verified start/stop logic and sequence visuals for filming and data logging.
+- Filmed the first admission‑grade demo showing clear start/stop visual feedback.

+**How to Run**
+- Upload any `.ino` file from `Arduino/v0.2_bench_demo` via Arduino IDE.
+- Watch LED sequence begin with green and cycle through yellow → red on button press.
+- Press the button again to stop and reset.

 **Lessons Learned**
-- Transitioning from separate tests to an integrated demo revealed timing issues from blocking `delay()` calls.
-- Using `millis()` unlocked simultaneous input checking and smooth responsiveness.
-- Visual (light‑first) feedback provides instant usability compared to audible or haptic cues.
-- Documenting each build phase in GitHub + Notion creates a living engineering journal — essential for admissions and competitions.
+- Integrating code pieces exposed how `delay()` blocks input — moving to `millis()` solved it elegantly.
+- Visual feedback (light → color → pattern) communicates motion safety immediately.
+- A single, consistent button sequence improves usability and filming clarity.
+- Documenting firmware by version shows measurable progress and readiness for competitions.

 ---

 ## Next Steps
-- **v0.3 Portable Strap Prototype:** dual‑IMU rig, battery power, on‑body test sessions.
+- **v0.3 Portable Strap Prototype:** dual IMUs, elastic mount, NeoPixel feedback.
+- **v0.4 Analytics:** data logging, progression rules, CSV plots.
+- **v1.0 Wearable:** final field‑ready enclosure with calibration and battery power.

 ---

-_Last updated: October 5, 2025_
+_Last updated September 28 2025_